rjbultitude/theconditionalorchestra/README.md

 ##Plans

-Choral sound and chord offset don't play nice together

-Some chord sequences sound bad - could go for two chord sequences that offset by only safe numbers.
-Needs testing on an instrument.
+Improve humid arpeggio so that notes don't clash with chord sequence Consider only playing it when the inversions are being used

+Consider using `dew point` as another data input

 Change longNote depending on temperature conditions

+Update logic as described in App Logic and spreadsheet

 Consider swapping organDist for a guitar

-Consider swapping brass stab sound for harp and slowing it down

 Consider reflow of program flow so that the maximum number of octaves for _all_ sounds is determined and then one master array used for all (this is on `feature/webworker`)

 Modulate padSounds volume/rate/pan for windy conditions

-Consider using `dew point` as another data input

 Create sequencer for stormy weather that uses brash percussive sounds